sftpplus/sftpplus-docs/docs/index.rst

 Introduction
 ------------

-SFTPPlus is a Managed File Transfer (:ref:`MFT<term-mft>`) software, with support for protcools like: FTPS, SFTP, HTTPS, AS2, and cloud providers like Azure, Google Cloud, and Amazon S3.
+SFTPPlus is a Managed File Transfer (:ref:`MFT<term-mft>`) software, with support for protocols like: FTPS, SFTP, HTTPS, AS2, and cloud providers like Azure, Google Cloud, and Amazon S3.

-It operates as standalone software, runnig as a background service, without requiring any additional dependencies, such as a database or web server.
+It operates as standalone software, running as a background service, without requiring any additional dependencies, such as a database or web server.

 The configuration is done via a text file, which can be edited using any text editor, or via an embedded web-based configuration tool, which is accessible via any modern web browser.

-Security, correctness, easy-of-use, and file transfer capabilites are all important factors and we focus on them in this order.
+Security, correctness, easy-of-use, and file transfer capabilities are all important factors and we focus on them in this order.

 .. grid:: 1 1 2 2